ceedubbs/Sage-DAO-Research/Proposal Phase Notes/Ideas-Experiment Designs.md

 **4. Outcome Variables:**

-You can measure similar outcomes to those suggested for the field experiment.

 a. **Decision-Making Alignment:** Analyze the decisions made within each DAO to assess their alignment with the DAO's stated objective.

 b. **Financial Alignment:** In the context of the simulated DAO, measure the financial outcomes of decisions and their alignment with the common good of the DAO members.